 The story of David and his victory over Goliath is the story of a family in poverty.

-Jesse is not a King yet but a very old man with his youngest tending to sheep in Bethlehem.
+Jesse is a very old man with his youngest tending to sheep in Bethlehem.
 People made fun of David not only because he was poor but as a small child doing the work of a man, “Why can’t David play like us because he’s a redneck and a farmhand!” other kids would say.
-However, he kept working to provide for his elderly father, his mother in Bethlehem, and his family who are the sons of the tribe of Judah.
+However, he kept working to provide for his elderly father, his mother in Bethlehem, and his family who were the sons of the tribe of Judah.

 However, The Bible is not history but is a cultural narrative or monomyth, like Herodus’s tale of the 300 Spartans, Homer’s Iliad and Odyssey, Bagvad Geda, The Koran, The Kaliva, The Volga Saga, and the Sutras of Buddhism.
 It’s a way of understanding a culture's values, fears, explanations for the unexplainable, and our roles as humans in a complex world.